darkrenaissance/darkfi/doc/src/zkas/bincode.md

 The bincode design for zkas is the compiled code in the form of a binary blob, that can be read by a program and fed into the VM.

-Our programs consist of three sections: `constant`, `contract`, and `circuit`.
+Our programs consist of four sections: `constant`, `literal`, `contract`, and `circuit`.
 Our bincode represents the same.
 Additionally, there is an optional section called `.debug` which can hold debug info related to the binary.

-We currently keep everything on the same stack, so we avoid having to deal with different types.
-Instead, we rely that the compiler does a proper parse and analysis of the source code, so we are sure that in the VM, when referenced, the types shall be correct.
+We currently keep all variables on one stack, and literals on another stack.
+Therefore before each `STACK_INDEX` we prepend `STACK_TYPE` so the VM is able to know which stack it should do lookup from.

 The compiled binary blob has the following layout: